Velocidex/velociraptor/docs/wix/README.md

 Next, follow these steps:

-1. Edit the custom XML file (`custom.xml` or `custom_x86.xml`).
+1. Edit the XML file (`velociraptor_amd64.xml` or `velociraptor_x86.xml`).
 Near the top, make sure the version variable of the MSI matches the version of Velociraptor you are packaging.
-The version is found in the Product XML tag (e.g. 0.42.0 corresponds to 0.4.2).
+The version is found in the Product XML tag (e.g. 0.68.0 corresponds to 0.6.8).
+NOTE: MSI will refuse to upgrade a version which is not higher than an installed version, so you need to increment that version number for each newly deployed package - you can just increment the last number for each new deployed MSI revision.

 2. Optional: Generate valid GUIDs to replace all GUIDs in the config file.
 You can use the linux uuidgen program to make new GUIDs.

 3. Optional: You can customize the description, comments, service name etc. If you decided to rename the binary you can adjust the name in the file.
+NOTE: Make sure your naming is consistent with the actual names using inside the config file.

 4. Optional: Modify the directory name where the binary will be installed.

-5. Save the custom XML file in a new directory for this new MSI build (e.g. `C:\temp\msi-build`).
+5. Save the customized XML file in a new directory for this new MSI build (e.g. `C:\temp\msi-build`).

 6. Place your Velociraptor client configuration file in a subdirectory called `output/client.config.yaml`.
 WiX will package this file into the MSI.
+You can package the placeholder configuration file instead which will allow you later to repack the MSI with the real configuration file without rebuilding it with WIX.

-7. Add the relevant binaries into the output subdirectory (`output/velociraptor.exe` or `output/velociraptor_x86.exe`)
+7. Add the relevant binary into the output subdirectory as `output/velociraptor.exe`.
+This should be the 32 bit version for x86 MSI and the 64 bit version for amd64 packages.

-8. Place the appropriate build batch file into your custom build directory (`build_custom.bat` or `build_x86_custom.bat`).
+8. Place the appropriate build batch file into your custom build directory (`build_amd64.bat` or `build_x86.bat`).
 Execute the batch file to generate the custom MSI.
-This should produce a new `custom.msi` in your build directory.
+This should produce a new `velociraptor_XXX.msi` in your build directory.

 Test the MSI file by installing and removing it.
-A simple test is to run `msiexec /i custom.msi` to install it.
-Uninstall with `msiexec /x custom.msi`.
+A simple test is to run `msiexec /i velociraptor_XXX.msi` to install it.
+Uninstall with `msiexec /x velociraptor_XXX.msi`.
 You can now push the MSI using group policy everywhere in your domain.
+Test that the MSI can be properly repacked (see below)

-Note: When upgrading, keep the UpgradeCode the same to ensure the old package is uninstalled and the new one is installed.
+Note: When upgrading, keep the `UpgradeCode` the same to ensure the old package is uninstalled and the new one is installed.

-# Experimental - repacking the custom MSI
+# Repacking the custom MSI

-An experimental feature is to repack the custom MSI with an deployment's client configuration without rebuilding the MSI.
+A new feature is to be able to repack the MSI with an deployment's client configuration without having to rebuild the MSI (and therefore without needing to install WIX).
 This is much easier than having to have Wix installed and can be done on any operating system.

-In order to use this, copy the provided `custom.config.yaml` which is a special placeholder for a config file, into the output directory as `client.config.yaml` and build the custom MSI as described above.

-If you install this custom MSI, the placeholder config file will be installed in place of the `client.config.yaml`.
+If you install the official MSI, the placeholder config file will be installed in place of the `client.config.yaml`.
 Since the placeholder is **not** a valid configuration file, Velociraptor will wait before starting and attempt to reload the file every few seconds.
-This provides you the opportunity to manually replace the file at a later stage.
+This provides you the opportunity to manually replace the file at a later stage with a correctly formatted file specific for your deployment.

-However, it is now possible to repack a new client configuration file into the MSI using the following command:
+However, it is possible to repack a new client configuration file into the MSI using the following command (i.e. replace the file within the MSI):

 ```
-velociraptor config repack client.config.yaml --msi velociraptor.msi repacked_velociraptor.msi -v
+velociraptor config repack --msi velociraptor.msi client.config.yaml repacked_velociraptor.msi -v
 ```

+In the above, `velociraptor.msi` is the official (or customized) velociraptor MSI for the correct architecture.
+The `client.config.yaml` file is the client configuration as produced by the configuration wizard.

-Repacking replaces the placeholder inside the MSI with the real config file.
+Repacking replaces the placeholder inside the MSI with the real configuration file.
 The new MSI will then automatically install the correct configuration file.

-# Standard MSI
+# Official Velociraptor MSI

-The standard MSI which is distributed in the Velociraptor releases does not have any configuration file.
-This standard package ("velociraptor.xml") will install a service with the name "Velociraptor Service" into the location "c:\Program Files\Velociraptor\Velociraptor.exe".
+The standard MSI which is distributed in the Velociraptor releases contains the placeholder configuration file and so can be repacked using the above procedure.
+The standard package will install a service with the name "Velociraptor Service" into the location "c:\Program Files\Velociraptor\Velociraptor.exe".

-Since the standard MSI does not have any configuration included with it, the Velociraptor service will start and simply watch its installation directory for the configuration file.
-You should copy the file there by some other means (e.g. using Group Policy Scheduled Tasks).
-The configuration file must be placed in "C:\Program Files\Velociraptor\Velociraptor.config.yaml"